Last updated on March 19th, 2019

 Requirements for a Valid Property Settlement Agreement

-Virginia statutory law recognizes marriage agreements and property settlement agreements.
+Virginia statutory law recognizes marriage agreements and property settlement agreements as legally binding contracts.

 There needs to also be a provision that addresses after discovered property (or, property whose existence doesn’t come to light until after the property settlement agreement is executed), calling for action against the party that failed to disclose the property’s existence.

-In order for a Virginia property settlement agreement to be valid, the parties should each have had their own attorney.
+In order for a property settlement agreement to be valid the parties should each have had their own attorney.
 Most courts want each party to be represented by independent legal counsel.
 Though this is not always required, it is strongly recommended at all levels.

 In a property settlement agreement, the spouses may put in more child support than the support guidelines call for, though not less.